 In addition to monitoring the performance of our existing investments, GSV Asset Management is required to offer, and may be called upon to provide, managerial assistance to some of our portfolio companies.
-GSV Asset Management also currently manages Coursera@GSV Fund, LP and Coursera@GSV-EDBI Fund, LP (collectively, the "Coursera Funds"), special purpose vehicles each comprised of an underlying investment in Coursera stock, and serves as sub-adviser for GSV Ventures I LLC, GSV Ventures II LLC and GSV Ventures IV LLC (collectively, the "GSV Ventures Funds"), each a venture capital and growth equity fund, and may manage in the future one or more additional vehicles with similar or alternative investment strategies.
-We have no ownership interests in the Coursera Funds or the GSV Ventures Funds.
+GSV Asset Management also currently manages, and may manage in the future, one or more additional vehicles with similar or alternative investment strategies.
 These demands on their time may distract them or slow the rate of investment.
 Even if we are able to grow and build upon our investment operations, any failure to manage our growth effectively could have a material adverse effect on our business, financial condition, results of operations and prospects.
 The results of our operations will depend on many factors, including the availability of opportunities for investment, readily accessible short and long-term funding alternatives in the financial markets and economic conditions.
 Furthermore, any inability to successfully operate our business or implement our investment policies and strategies as described herein could adversely impact our ability to pay dividends.